GStreamer/gstreamer/Playback+tutorial+4+Progressive+streaming.markdown

 g_object_set (pipeline, "flags", flags, NULL);
 ```

-By setting this flag, `playbin2` instructs its internal queue (a
+By setting this flag, `playbin` instructs its internal queue (a
 `queue2` element, actually) to store all downloaded
 data.